vlcn-io/typed-sql/packages/type-gen/notes.md

 # Schema Gen

-Given DDL statements from the template string passed to `declareSchema`, return an AST representation of the types defined by the DDL.
+Given DDL statements from the template string passed to `schema`, return an AST representation of the types defined by the DDL.

 E.g.,